 I have coordinated BfB KTN sponsored FROPTOP project: ‘Exploring the biocatalytic pathways of the microbial biosurfactant production from biodiesel industry residual glycerine’ and this work led to the creation of the spin-out company TeeGene.
 The company was runner-up at IChemE – Best Business Start-up award 2015 and IBLF award 2015.

 I have been selected to represent British R&D delegation to New Zealand British High Commission to establish collaborative links in Agriculture and Plant and Food Research with New Zealand’s Crown Research Institutes in Feb 2016, followed by organising a BBSRC sponsored Algal Biotechnology workshop at Cawthron Institute in 2017.
 I have been part of Royal Society-Indian DST funded research network development project, running a Biofuel workshop in India followed by a RCUK sponsored Waste Valorisation.
-He took part in an international Indo-Thai collaborative workshop on new biofuel technology with the support of the Prime Minister’s Initiative.
+I took part in an international Indo-Thai collaborative workshop on new biofuel technology with the support of the Prime Minister’s Initiative.
 Most recently we have organised 1st Sino-British Algal Biotechnology Forum at the Institute of Hydrobiology, Wuhan (Chinese academy of Science) and formed a major Sino-British academic/industry collaborative network funded by BBSRC Phyconet.

 I have collaboratively secured five Business Interaction Vouchers from BBSRC-CBMNet, BBSRC-Phyconet, BBSRC-Metals in Biology net, BBSRC-HVCfP, BBSRC-Foodwastenet and two proof of concept grants from BBSRC-CBMNet.
 The BBSRC grant has enabled TeeGene Biotech to undertake a project to explore the use of naturally occurring microorganisms, microalgae, in the treatment of industrial waste water as well as their potential as a high value chemical ingredient.
 We have also scale-up our biosurfactant production process in 150L fermenter at BBEPP pilot plant Belgium using the INTERREG EU BBNWE consortium grant.
 I have been working in various interdisciplinary projects which include Bioprocess and Biotechnology.
 My current research is concentrated on the Biosurfactants and collaborative with companies to commercialise the technology.